FOOD in the Garden

 Love food history events?
 Sign up for food history e-mails

-Throughout American history, gardens and public green spaces have brought people together to build community, learn, and heal.
+On August 10, we'll explore how gardens and public green spaces have brought people together to build community, learn, and heal throughout American history.
 From parks, to victory gardens, to community plots, these green spaces have offered not only beautiful and calming spaces but also a place for civic engagement during critical times.
-Join us as we explore the history of public gardens and try to answer the question: How do gardens foster community and change?
+Join us as we celebrate the history of public gardens and try to answer the question: How do gardens foster community and change?

 FOOD in the Garden 2015